 Students choosing to work as a transcriptionist can enjoy the benefits of working from home, as well as work flexible hours which will allow them to accommodate their academic and work schedule.
+Let’s see how one can make money in college by working as a transcriptionist.

 How Does One Get Transcription Work?